core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 * notification

-SIDs are globally unique and need to be registered, see section 9 and appendix A for more details about the registration process of SIDs.
+SIDs are globally unique and need to be registered, see {{IANA}} and {{sid-lifecycle}} for more details about the registration process of SIDs.

 Assignment of SIDs can be automated, the recommended process to assign SIDs is as follow: